 Others believe that true war has only emerged over the most recent millennia, when improving material conditions provided the motivation and organizational opportunities for actually waging wars.
 The late anthropologist Keith Otterbein called these two opposing groups hawks and doves.

 If war is indeed an inborn trait of humanity, it follows that there should be many thousands of demonstrable pieces of evidence of this going back into history.

 One can certainly innately understand that we have evolved to protect our own tribe, which has become more codified over time to become xenophobia and ethnocentrism in its most extreme forms, leading to war.

-As to when it began, and insight into the question of war and our human nature, researchers look for different clues, including defensive enclosures.
+As to when it began, including insight into the question of war and our human nature, researchers look for different clues, such as defensive enclosures.

 “We sometimes see people who lived in scattered homes on low flatlands shifted to nucleated defensible villages,” he says, and as can be easily seen, villages across Neolithic Europe were surrounded by mounded enclosures.
 “But not all these enclosures seem designed for defense,” Ferguson notes, adding “some may mark off distinct social groups.”

 Even the skeletal remains on which we sometimes see wounds are not indicative of actual warfare as a rule.
 The beautifully-engineered and chiseled stone and bone points that were sometimes buried with a corpse are often ceremonial, linked to hunting, and are not evidence that the person had been murdered or was a victim of warfare of any kind.